 Scientific Revolutionaries

 The founder of nearly every scientific disciple today ascribed to Judeo-Christian principles.
-Listed below in the order of their date of birth are the names and the year of their birth.
+Listed below, in the order of their date of birth, are their names and years.
 To view, click on the names below –

 Nicholaus Copernicus, 1473